Analysis | The Clippers pinned their title hopes on grit and substance, but they were all bark and no bite

 The Clippers team that showed up in the bubble enjoyed some memorable heights, including a Game 5 blowout win over the Mavericks in which they scored a postseason franchise-record 154 points and a resounding 120-97 victory over the Nuggets in Game 1.
 But they lacked consistency and camaraderie, pointing fingers on the court after mistakes and looking lost when confronted with adversity.

-“We did have championship expectations,” veteran guard Lou Williams said.
+“We did have championship expectations,” Williams said.
 “We had the talent to do it.
 I don’t think we had the chemistry to do it, and it showed.”

 That started with their superstars, whose decision to team up last summer installed the Clippers as the early title favorites.
 While the Lakers’ new duo of LeBron James and Anthony Davis quickly meshed on and off the court, Leonard and George never quite got there.
 The end of the series against the Nuggets devolved into “my turn, your turn” play, and the Clippers’ signature strength — perimeter defense — was shredded.